-RITE OF ELECTION CEREMONY 2024
+RITE OF ELECTION CEREMONY 2025 ATTENDANCE FORM

-Our Parish RCIA Group:

-Number of Catechumens:

-Number of Candidates:

-We have no RCIA in the parish this year \Box Please tick the box

-Please return this form even if you do not have the RCIA running this year.
+Our Parish RCIA Group: Number of Catechumens: ('Catechumen' means has not yet been baptised) Number of Candidates: ('Candidate' means has already been baptised in the Catholic Church or in another Christian tradition) We have no RCIA in the parish this year Please tick the box if correct Please return this form even if you do not have the RCIA running this year.
 Will your group be attending the Rite of Election Ceremony in Westminster Cathedral?

-Who is your lead RCIA Catechist/Contact Person:

-Name:

-Email:

-Tel:

-PLEASE GIVE THE FULL NAME AND ADDRESS OF YOUR PARISH: (Block capitals please)

-NAME OF PARISH:
+Who is your lead RCIA Catechist/Contact Person: Name: Email: Tel: PLEASE GIVE THE FULL NAME AND ADDRESS OF YOUR PARISH: (Block capitals please) NAME OF PARISH: ADDRESS: DEANERY:

-ADDRESS:

-DEANERY:

-Please return the required information by Friday 26th January 2024 to:
+Please return the required information by Friday 21st February 2025 to:

-Tel: 020 7798 9152 Email: catadmin@rcdow.rg.uk
+Tel: 020 7798 9152 Email: catadmin@rcdow.org.uk

+Warren Brown

+Agency for Evangelisation

+Vaughan House

-Warren Brown Agency for Evangelisation Vaughan House 46 Francis Street London
+46 Francis Street

+London

 SWIP IQN

-Key moments for RCIA 2024
+Key moments for RCIA 2025